hjschmidt99/StreamRec/README.md

 [Eel](https://github.com/ChrisKnott/Eel) is an excellent, simple to use framework to implement a Python backend with an HTML/JavaScript/whatever UI running in your browser.

 Briefly
-- A playlist (m3u8 or pls format) is shown in the channel name drop dowwn to select the live stream URL for the recording.
+- A playlist (m3u8 or pls format) is used for the channel name drop down to select the live stream URL for the recording.
 - In a cmd file different FFmpeg commands are specified under goto-labels ("modes"), e.g. to tell which audio streams shall be recorded.
 The mode can be selected in the UI from a drop down.
 - Start time, end time and title of the recording are entered in text boxes.
 - Clicking the "Create" button will add an event to the Windows task scheduler with the given parameters.